Skip to Content Top

 In Oklahoma, DUI is defined as operating a motor vehicle with a blood alcohol content (BAC) of 0.08% or greater.
 However, you can also be arrested and charged with DUI if you are under the influence of drugs, including prescription medications.
 In Oklahoma, "DUI of alcohol" and "DUI of drugs" are separate offenses, but the penalties are the same.

 If you are under the age of 21, you can be arrested and charged with underage DUI if you have any detectable amount of alcohol in your system at the time of driving.
-This is known as “zero-tolerance” law, which means you can be charged with DUI if you have even a small trace of alcohol in your system, regardless of whether you are actually impaired.
+This is known as a "zero-tolerance" law, which means you can be charged with DUI if you have even a small trace of alcohol in your system, regardless of whether you are actually impaired.

 Is a DUI a Felony in Oklahoma?